Exact entanglement entropy of the XYZ model and its sine-Gordon limit: Some checks against known results

 As a second check, we consider the case $\Gamma=0$, which corresponds to the XY chain.
 It is convenient now to describe the corresponding eight vertex model by using Ising-like variables which are located on the dual lattice \cite{Baxter}, thus obtaining an anisotropic Ising lattice, rotated by $\pi/4$ with respect to the original one, with interactions round the face with coupling constants $J,J'$, as shown in figure \ref{fig:ising}.

 In our case the Ising lattice decouples into two single sublattices with interactions among nearest neighbors.
 Now so that, using the elliptic parametrization, one has Thus $\epsilon$ of equation (\ref{eq:eps}) becomes Let us approach the critical line of the anisotropic Ising model from the ferromagnetic phase, i.e. let us assume that $k_{I}\to1^{-}$.
 In this case it is straightforward to write so that the entanglement entropy is Since $\xi^{-1}=(1-k_{I})+O\left((1-k_{I})^{2}\right)$, we can easily conclude that where again the leading term confirms the general result (\ref{eq:intro1}), with $c=1$.
-This result is in agreement with what found in previous works \cite{Vidal,Cardy,Peschel3,Korepin} by means of different approaches.
+This result is in agreement with what found in previous works \cite{Vidal,Cardy,Peschel3,Korepin, Korepin2} by means of different approaches.
+In particular the results contained in \cite{Korepin, Korepin2} are rigorous mathematical theorems.